azefiel/appreciation-award/README.md

 ### random index in range

-Generate `Math.pow(output.length, 3)` random indexes and check if the result matches at least once each index of the unpacked output.
+Generate `Math.pow(input.length, 3)` random indexes and check if the result matches at least once each index of the input.

 ```javascript
 const input = ['paul', 'paul', 'paul', 'henri', 'henri', 'mathieu'];